ValveSoftware/steam-runtime/doc/steamlinuxruntime-known-issues.md

 games that were compiled for Steam Runtime 1 `scout` are intended to be run in the older `LD_LIBRARY_PATH`-based Steam Runtime.

+The `scout_layered_slim` beta branch improves compatibility with games that assume a newer environment than pure scout, by providing an environment that is a mixture of Steam Runtime 2 'soldier' and Steam Runtime 1 'scout'.
+Most games that work on Debian 10 should also work in this environment.
+However, due to a Steam limitation, after switching to or from this branch, it is necessary to exit from Steam completely and re-launch Steam, so that the updated compatibility tool configuration will be loaded.

+### Wayland

 Native Wayland graphics are not currently supported in `scout` due to the age of the libraries included in `scout`.
 They can work in `soldier`.
 Recent versions will automatically fall back to X11 if the `DISPLAY`